Dan13681989/cleanmac/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or issue with CleanMac scripts
+about: Create a report to help us improve CleanMac
 title: '[BUG] '
 labels: bug
+assignees: ''

 ---

-## Description
+## 🐛 Bug Description
 Clear and concise description of the bug.

-## Steps to Reproduce
+## 🔄 Steps to Reproduce
-1. Run command:
+1.
-2. See error:
+2.
+3.

-## Expected Behavior
+## ✅ Expected Behavior
-What should have happened?
+What should happen?

+## ❌ Actual Behavior
+What actually happens?

+## 📸 Screenshots
+If applicable, add screenshots to help explain your problem.

-## Environment
+## 💻 Environment
 - macOS Version:
 - CleanMac Version:

-## Additional Context
-Add any other context about the problem here.
+- Shell (bash/zsh):